operator-framework/community/GOVERNANCE.md

 a preference election online, using the Condorcet method.
 The Election Officers will announce the selected candidates at the next regular community meeting.

+### Steering Committee Resignations and Replacements

+In the event that a Steering Committee member wishes to resign, they may do so by by publishing an email stating as such to the Operator Framework mailing list.
+They may also choose to nominate a replacement, who shall become their replacement after 4 weeks, with the lazy consensus of the remaining committee members.
+The replacement will service out the remainder of the resigning committee member's term.

 #### Steering Committee Election Procedure